deepthinklabs-ai/send-docusign-automation/README.md

 # Send DocuSign Automation

-An n8n workflow automation that streamlines the process of sending DocuSign envelopes to prospects and clients.
+An n8n workflow automation that automates the process of sending DocuSign envelopes to prospects and clients.

 ## Overview